ZigaSajovic/dCpp/README.md

 By employing analytic virtual machines, we can construct analytic procedures, viewing algorithms in a new light.
 One can start incorporating variable parameters into algorithm design, revealing the true nature of hyper-parameters often used in practice.

 ###Tutorial
 As most programmers face the need of differentiability through machine learning, we use the concept a [Recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) employing [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) with [softmax normalization](https://en.wikipedia.org/wiki/Softmax_function#Softmax_Normalization) as a vessel for this tutorial.
-We demostrate, how it is simply constructed using algorithmic control flow and reccursion.
+We demostrate, how it is simply constructed using algorithmic control flow and reccursion, by employing _dCpp_.

 First we include the necessities